ryonwhyte/cpanel_wp_temp_account/README.md

-# WHM/cPanel WP Temporary Account Plugin
+# WP Temporary Accounts - WHM Plugin

-A secure cPanel/WHM plugin for creating and managing temporary WordPress administrator accounts with automatic cleanup functionality.
+A secure WHM plugin for creating and managing temporary WordPress administrator accounts with automatic cleanup functionality. **This is a WHM plugin designed for system administrators.**

 ## Features